Unlocking the Power of Zero: Understanding the Value of 0 in 302

 -

-Zero is not nothing: While zero represents the absence of quantity, it is a number with significant mathematical properties and plays a crucial role in calculations.
+Zero is not nothing: While zero represents the absence of quantity, it is a number with significant mathematical properties and is key here in calculations.
 It’s not simply “nothing.”

 -